 (For more information about these categories, see Green Card Through a U.S. Family Member: Who Qualifies?)

-In the preference categories, once an employer or a U.S. citizen or resident submits a visa petition (Form I-140 or I-130) for a foreign-born relative, that person’s spouse and children (unmarried, under the age of 21) will automatically be included in the immigration process (if they wish) as a so-called “derivative” beneficiary.
+In the preference categories, once an employer or a U.S. citizen or resident submits a visa petition (USCIS Form I-140 or I-130) for a foreign-born relative, that person's spouse and children (unmarried, under the age of 21) will automatically be included in the immigration process, if they wish, as a so-called "derivative" beneficiary.

 The U.S. petitioner needs only name them on the initial visa petition to start the process for them.
-Eventually, however, they will have to submit their own, independent applications for an immigrant visa or green card.
+Eventually, however, they will have to submit their own, independent applications for an immigrant visa or green card, whether to a U.S. consulate or to USCIS (if they are already in the U.S. and "adjusting status").

-This ability to bring in derivatives does not extend beyond spouses and children.
+This ability to obtain immigrant visas for one's derivatives does not extend beyond spouses and children.
 The incoming immigrant cannot, for example, bring in parents, brothers and sisters, or grandchildren.
-(Though he or she may be able to petition for them eventually.)
+(Though it might be possible to petition for other family members to receive green cards eventually, particularly after the immigrants become U.S. citizens.)